Hiatal Hernia: Symptoms, Causes and Natural Support Strategies

 Use Lemon and Apple Cider Vinegar

 Squeezing fresh lemon or using lemon juice or apple cider vinegar on your meat and vegetables helps to pre-metabolize them.
-Check out these articles for great ways to use lemon and apple cider vinegar
+Check out these articles for great ways to use lemon and apple cider vinegar: 5 ways to use lemon here and 4 ways to use apple cider vinegar here and

 Eat Protein Foods at the Beginning of the Meal